How to Perform a SEO Technical Audit: The Complete Guide

 4. Lack of mobile optimization

 Mobile optimization affects a technical audit in a number of ways, including content matching between the mobile and desktop versions of a website, meta robots tags, title tags and metadata, content, heading tags, images, links, structured data, and robots.txt access.
-Mobile-first indexing, which Google has implemented for the vast majority of websites, means that any content that is missing from the mobile version of the site will not be indexed in the same way as it would be on desktop.
+Mobile-first indexing, which Google has implemented for the vast majority of websites, means that any content that is missing from the mobile version of the site will not be indexed in the same way as it would be on a desktop.
 There are several approaches to creating a mobile-friendly website, including responsive design, dynamic serving, and a separate mobile version, each of which has its own pros and cons.
 Mobile-friendliness is assessed on a page-by-page basis, and web developers should focus on providing the best user experience across all types of devices.
 Google’s mobile-friendly test includes criteria such as viewport configuration, the use of plugins, and the size of text and clickable elements.
 It is important to remember that more than half of web traffic occurs on mobile devices, and Google primarily indexes the mobile version of all websites, so websites must be optimized for mobile devices.

 5. Technical defects on the site